alisahp/infrastructure/jenkins/README.md

-Choose the region you would like to work with in my case I chose to work with us-east-1.
+Choose the region you would like to work with.
+In my case I chose to work with us-east-1.
 However this is not required you can choose any region
 * vi configurations/us-east-1/jenkins.tfvars
 * change Below items
 	* s3_bucket                       =   "acirrustech-iaac"